 Medigap plans can only be paired with Original Medicare (Parts A & B), not a Medicare Advantage Plan.

-Most Medigap plans do not include prescription drug coverage so kupuna who choose this option often need to purchase a separate Part D prescription drug plan.
+Since 2006, Medigap plans do not include prescription drug coverage so kupuna who choose a Medigap plan today will need to purchase a separate Part D prescription drug plan.

 In Hawaii, Medigap plans are categorized according to the type of benefits they offer.
 There are 10 standardized plans identified by the letters A-N. While each plan with a particular letter category includes identical benefits, the cost of the plan may vary from insurer to insurer and depending on the plan’s location.
 If you are shopping around and you’re unsure about why the cost of the plan varies so much from insurer to insurer, we recommend asking how the agency is “rating” their plans.
 You may also wish to know how many insurance companies they work with and whether they offer a household discount.